icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

 logs, you can install Open Source edge computing monitor collectd.
 This is a default Logstash plugin to collect metrics from VMs and other systems.
-I will move this section to its own page when I get it worked out.
+I will move this section to its own page when I get it worked out with more details.

 ______